You know you’re crunchy when…you find a Diva Cup in your Christmas stocking.

 6. Awesome for overnight use

 Overnight is awesome!
-The Diva Cup can be safely worn for 12 hours, although it’s recommended to change more often when possible.
-It’s been a fantastic overnight option for me, especially paired with a cloth pad on my heaviest days.
+The Diva Cup can be worn safely for 12 hours, although it’s recommended to change more often when possible.
+It’s been a fantastic overnight option for me, especially when paired with a cloth pad on my heaviest days.

 7. Perfect on-the-go option